-Thousands wait in cold to pay respects to Queen Elizabeth II
+Thousands wait in shivering temps to pay respects to queen

 “(It) is a bit strange, because that kind of goes against my grain,” he said.
 “I’ve been kind of drawn into it.”

-Members of the public kept silently streaming into Westminster Hall even as the queen’s four children — King Charles III, Princess Anne, Prince Andrew and Prince Edward — stood vigil around the flag-draped coffin for 15 minutes on Friday evening.
-A baby’s cry was the only sound.
+On Friday night, members of the public kept silently streaming into Westminster Hall even as the queen’s four children — Charles, Princess Anne, Prince Andrew and Prince Edward — stood vigil around the flag-draped coffin for 15 minutes.
+A baby’s cry was the only sound in the hall.

 Before the vigil, Edward said the royal family was “overwhelmed by the tide of emotion that has engulfed us and the sheer number of people who have gone out of their way to express their own love, admiration and respect (for) our dear mama.”

-All eight of Queen Elizabeth II’s grandchildren are due to stand vigil beside her coffin on Saturday.
+Later Saturday, all eight of Queen Elizabeth II’s grandchildren are due to stand vigil beside her coffin.
 Charles’ sons, Prince William and Prince Harry, will attend along with Princess Anne’s children, Zara Tindall and Peter Philips; Prince Andrew’s daughters, Princess Beatrice and Princess Eugenie; and the two children of Prince Edward – Lady Louise Windsor and James, Viscount Severn.

 William, who after his grandmother’s death is now the heir to the throne, will stand at the head of the coffin and Harry at the foot.
 Both princes, who are military veterans, will be in uniform.